Source of Internal Crosstalk in Silicon Photomultipliers: Experimental methodology and iCT model

+Where $C$ is the capacitance of a single SPAD microcell and $q_{e}$ is the electron charge.
+The term $\frac{C}{q_{e}}\Vov$ defines the gain of SiPM at a certain over voltage.
+Then $k$ represents the number of secondary photons emitted per carrier during avalanche.

-\item $P_{A, p}$ and $P_{A, n}$ - the average photon absorption probability in the p (n) region of the device, such that the photo-generated electron (hole) reaches the high field region.
+\item $P_{A, p}$ and $P_{A, n}$ - an effective parameter which represents the combination of the average photon absorption probability in the p (n) region of the device and carriers' collection efficiency, which is the probability that the photo-generated electron (hole) reaches the high field region from the site where it is generated.
 Microscopically $P_A$ depends on each generated photon's wavelength, production location and propagation path through the device.
-These variables are averaged over in $P_A$, which is the convolution of the emitted photon's wavelength distribution, direction, path, and absorption probability throughout the 3D structure. \item $P_e(\Vov)$ and $P_h(\Vov)$ - the respective probabilities that an electron or hole reaching the high-field region of the device triggers an avalanche. \end{itemize}
+These variables are averaged over in $P_A$, which is the convolution of the emitted photon's wavelength distribution, direction, path, and absorption probability throughout the 3D structure.
+It should be noted that $P_a$ is not calculated as part of the analysis, but instead composes part of the $\alpha$ and $\beta$ values, described below, which will be used to determine the relative proportions of crosstalk events that are electron or hole generated. \item $P_e(\Vov)$ and $P_h(\Vov)$ - the respective probabilities that an electron or hole reaching the high-field region of the device triggers an avalanche. \end{itemize}

-In the equation, only the first term follows a Poisson distribution, while the latter two terms adhere to a binomial distribution.
-Assuming the junction volume is independent of $\Vov$, Eq.~\ref{eq:lambdaiCT} is divided by gain such that all terms on the right-hand side except $P_{e,h}(\Vov)$ become independent of $\Vov$, and we define the reduced internal cross-talk $\lambda_{iCT}^*$:
+In the equation, only the first term follows a Poisson distribution, while the latter two terms adhere to binomial distributions.
+Assuming the junction volume and therefore $P_A$ is independent of $\Vov$, ~\autoref{eq:lambdaiCT} is divided by gain such $P_{e,h}(\Vov)$ are the only terms with $\Vov$ dependence, defining the reduced internal cross-talk $\lambda_{iCT}^*$ as below:

-Where $\alpha$ and $\beta$ are defined appropriately, relating to the fraction of photons absorbed in either region through $P_{A,p}$ and $P_{A,n}$, respectively.
+Where $\alpha$ is defined appropriately as $\alpha \equiv k \cdot P_{A,p}$, proportional to the average photon absorption in the effective p-region.
+Similarly for $\beta$ and absorption in the effective n-type region.
 This equation transforms the internal cross-talk to a linear combination of $P_{e}(\Vov)$ and $P_{h}(\Vov)$ which can be fit for $\alpha$ and $\beta$, estimating the relative contribution to cross-talk from carriers generated in either the p or n region.